UOB One Account

 Ease of online banking

-UOB One is a popular savings account from UOB Singapore offering tiered bonus interest rates of up to 2.50% p.a.
-The base interest rate per annum for UOB is 0.05% p.a.
-UOB ONE account allows you to enjoy tiered bonus interest of up to 2.50%p.a. (previously 3.68%) on your first S$75,000.
+UOB One Account is a popular high interest savings account from UOB Singapore which allows you to enjoy tiered bonus interest rates of up to 2.50%p.a. (previously 3.68%) on your first S$75,000.
 The extra bonus interest rates are only available when account holders fulfil these categories:

 Read Review About...

-As of 1 August 2020, UOB will be changing their interest rates again for the UOB ONE Savings Account.
-The newest change will affect both categories A and B, with the hardest hit being category B.
+From 1 November 2020, UOB is changing their interest rates for the UOB ONE Savings Account.

 CATEGORY B: spending S$500 on UOB One Card + Salary Crediting of at least S$2,000 (or making 3 GIRO debit transactions)